 Alternatively, probabilistic methods which take into account cluster size and location could be used to differentiate between road and non-road clusters.
-This approach has been explored by [Crisman, 1990] and will be discussed in greater detail in Section 8.0.
+This approach has been explored by [Crisman, 1990] and will be discussed in greater detail in section 9.8.

 In order to bootstrap the system, the road region in the initial image is outlined by the user.
 From this original image, we can determine which colors should be classified as road and which as non-road.
 The outline also determines the trapezoidal road model.
 Because we are using a two dimensional mapping, the left and right edges of the outlined region can be superimposed onto the processor array.
-Processors which lie on these edges are marked, and ones which are between the left and right edges are said to contain road pixels while those outside the edges contain nonroad pixels.
+Processors which lie on these edges are marked, and ones which are between the left and right edges are said to contain road pixels while those outside the edges contain non-road pixels.
 This interaction only occurs once.
 The algorithm automatically proceeds to classify each pixel in the input image using the clusters previously formed.
 After a pixel has been classified, if it is located on a road processor (i.e. within the user defined road region), the perceptron is given a target activation value of 1.0.
 If it is not, the perceptron is given a target activation value of -1.0.

 The input activation to each connection weight of the perceptron is determined by the following simple rule: if the connection weight is the one associated with the cluster that correctly classified the pixel, it is given an input activation value of 1.0, otherwise it is given an input activation value of -1.0.
-See Figure 6.
+(See Figure 9.9.)
 Next, each input activation is multiplied by its corresponding connection weight.
 These products are summed together and this value is passed through the perceptron's activation function which yields its output activation.
 This process is known as forward propagation.
 The difference, or error, between the output activation and the target activation is computed.
 This error, along with the input activation to each connection, is used in the Least Mean Square learning rule [Widrow, 1960], so that each connection's weight adjustment can be computed.
 These adjustments are stored in a local accumulator.
-After all pixOutputs a value between 1 (road) and -1 (non-road)
+After all pixels have been processed, the local connection adjustments are summed using the global floating point addition operator and the average adjustment for each connection weight is calculated by dividing the sums by the number of pixels in the image.
+Each connection weight is then modified by its computed average adjustment value.